 The expression image d’Épinal has become proverbial in French and refers to an emphatically traditionalist and naïve depiction of something, showing only its good aspects."

-This artilce was posted on Sunday, July 24th, 2011 at 12:54 pm and is filed under Arts and Crafts, Countries & Cultures, France, Germany, Illustrations, Picture Sheets.
+This article was posted on Sunday, July 24th, 2011 at 12:54 pm and is filed under Arts and Crafts, Countries & Cultures, France, Germany, Illustrations, Picture Sheets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.